xiix0/scam/README.md

-Exercise caution in your daily affairs.
+Bank error in your favor.
+Collect $200.